| About the Clan | A history | Timeline of important events |

 Five men of the clan have received the Victoria Cross for valour over the past 150 years – the highest military honour of the British Commonwealth.

 The chiefship has been dormant since the murders at Ardtornish in the fourteenth century - there are no present plans to call a derbhfine to elect a chief.
-The International Association of Clan MacInnes is currently led by High Commissioner Norman MacInnis of Massachusetts.

 Today the descendants of this ancient Celtic clan of Scottish Dalriada are active worldwide in preserving their heritage through The International Association of Clan MacInnes.

-Donald MacInnes, 4 th Adjutant, International
+Donald MacInnes, 4th Adjutant, International

-Copyright 2004 International Association of Clan MacInnes
+back to top Copyright 2023 International Association of Clan MacInnes

-| Date | Happening |
+Date | Happening |

 c.501 |

-Fergus Mor, Loarn (Laurin) and Oengus (Angus), sons(?) of the deceased King Erc of Dalriada (in Dunseverick, Antrim) colonize Alba and establish an outpost kingdom.
-Fergus occupies Kintyre/Knapdale/Bute with Loarn settling Colonsay and lands around present-day Oban (at Dunollie).
-Oengus, a master of Dalriada’s ships and sailors, settles Islay and Jura.
-Fergus establishes the Dalriadic high-kingship at Dunadd.
-Oengus is the beginning of Clann Aonghais. |
+Fergus Mor, Loarn and Óengusa (Angus), presumed to be sons of the late King Erc of Dál Riata (in Dunseverick, Antrim) colonize Alba and establish an outpost kingdom.
+Fergus occupies Kintyre/Knapdale/Bute with Loarn settling Colonsay and lands around present-day Oban (at Dunollie). Óengusa, a master of ships and sailors, settles in Islay and Jura and perhaps also in Colonsay.
+Fergus establishes Dál Riata’s high-kingship at Dunadd.
+Historians presume Óengusa to be the forebear of Cineal n’Óengusa (Clann Aonghais).
+These settlements make possible increased trade and traffic between Alba and Hibernia. |

 563 |

-Columcille (Columba) founds a monastery on Iona, possibly aided by Cineal Oengus.
-On the foundation built by Columba and King Aedan, Albain Dalriada thrives for 200 years. |
+Columcille establishes a monastery on Iona, possibly aided by Cineal n’Óengusa.
+On the foundation built by Columba and King Aedan, Albain Dál Riata thrives for 200 years. |

 Mid 9 th C. |